Englewood station (Chicago and Western Indiana Railroad)

 Englewood station, commonly referred to as Little Englewood Station, is a former train station in the Englewood neighborhood of Chicago, Illinois.
+It stood a few blocks west of the larger Englewood Union Station at 63rd and State and served trains operating between Dearborn Station and Indiana.
 The station served as a stop for the Erie Railroad, Monon Railroad, Wabash Railroad, Chicago and Eastern Illinois Railroad, and Chicago and Western Indiana Railroad.
 Between 1906 and 1949, interchanges with the rapid transit Englewood branch could be made directly at Parnell station.
 Chicago and Western Indiana commuter service lasted until 1963.
 The tracks are in use by Metra's SouthWest Service, but trains do not stop here.
 The platforms and canopies still exist, although the station building has been demolished.

 Four other railroad stations were located on 63rd Street: